maxim5/hyper-engine/hyperengine/examples/README.md

 ### 4. Natutal Language Processing
  - [**Word2Vec training**](4_1_word2vec.py):
  an example of custom data provider to train Word2Vec embedding vectors.
+In addition, it shows how to use the solver without accuracy metric and validation.